Import Terraform Configuration

 Prerequisites

-In order to follow this tutorial you will need the following.
+In order to complete this tutorial, you will need the following:

 Create a Docker container